 Harry Glorikian: And that was going to be my next question.
 So.
 Right.
 So what evidence do you have the consumers are, you know, really motivated and of course, there’s, look, you know, helping Evidation and, you know, talking to Christine, there’s always a group of people, right, that that are incredibly motivated to do these things.
 But now are you’re talking about a large mass of people.
 You’re saying you’ve got to collect this data.
 It’ll get better if you have a wearable.
 You know, you’ve got to take this blood work every three months.
 And how do you keep them going over time?
 Like, how do we know that they’re motivated?

-Michael Geer: I think the thing that captures a lot of people’s attention and captured me and paid attention and captures users’ attention, and it sounds too simple to be true, but the actual focus on aging is very motivating.
+Michael Geer: I think the thing that captures a lot of people’s attention and captured me and Pete’s attention and captures users’ attention, and it sounds too simple to be true, but the actual focus on aging is very motivating.
 Just to give you a couple of anecdotes from our alpha users, you know, one of them, one of them saw her rate of aging and very soon after moved to another country where she could live in a place where she could go hiking a lot.
 We you know, we saw another person.
 We actually heard this a couple of times from users where they basically when they got their first rate of aging, they basically went for a run right afterward.
 Actually, this is the thing that’s realistically going to make them younger.
 But the fact is that seeing your rate of aging as it kind of cuts through all the more nebulous stuff, when people say be healthier, you can say be healthier to a room of 10 people and they probably have, you know, 10 or eight different ideas of what that means.
 Right.

 Harry Glorikian: There was a video, I think that somebody created that, you know, you could put your picture in there and it would actually age you.
 And I think for a lot of younger people, it freaked them out, right, because they never think about it.
 And then to see yourself, maybe you guys need to add that as a part of the service.
 If you continue down this route, you could look like this.

 Michael Geer: And we will, because I think I think the other thing the other thing that you realize when you, there’s things that need to be very strict and serious.
 Right.
-And there’s but in that slide, the data that you present to the user, you know, the anything you present to the user that’s about their health needs to be that.
+And there’s but in that slide, the data that you present to the user, you know, the anything you present to the user that’s about their health needs to be dead on.
 Right.
 But the way that you capture their attention and the way that you motivate them to do things outside of that first rule, you know, we need to use all the all the tricks that people all the kind of methods that people, you know, say are bad with Facebook or some other service.
 Like I think we all kind of agree, like it would be so much better if those methods were used to actually make us healthier and happier, right

 Harry Glorikian: No, no. I mean, you know, we always found that gamification and reward systems and all those things that sort of motivate people to do things that they’re critical to call it, changing a bad habit, right, and trying to motivate, you know, people to be healthier, I mean, I’m sure that there are physicians that are listening to this going, I can’t get my patient to do what I need them to do.
 What are you guys talking about?
 But I think that some of these technologies and some of these interactivity of just nudging someone.
 You know, it does get them to think about things.